lucamassarelli/yarasafe/README.md

-# YARASAFE - Adding SAFE embedding to match functions in yara
+# YARASAFE - Automatic Binary Function Similarity Checks with Yara

 SAFE is a tool developed to create Binary Functions Embedding developed by Massarelli L., Di Luna G.A., Petroni F., Querzoni L. and Baldoni R.